 Cylinders must be stored in ventilated areas.
-Closets and lockers are not acceptable storage locations.
-Hallways, corridors, stairwells or near elevators are also unacceptable.
+Unventilated closets and lockers are not acceptable storage locations.
+Common areas, including hallways, corridors, stairwells or near elevators are unacceptable.
 Additionally, cylinders of oxygen and other oxidizers must not be stored within 20-feet of fuel-gas or other combustible materials unless separated by a specific barrier, e.g., a noncombustible wall, not less than 5-feet high, having a fire-resistance rating of 1⁄2-hour.
 Securing devices can be purchased from any laboratory safety supply company, or the Sheet Metal Shop can develop a restraining system.